nereaiscamu/ML_project2/README.md

     ├── report                              # Location of the report folder │   ├── JazzChordPredictionLSTM_MND.pdf # Generated .pdf file of our report

     ├── README.md                           # README

-    └── cross_validation.py                 # Uses k-fold cross-validation to get average accuracy

-    └── helpers.py                          # Contains helper functions for the train and cross_validation file such as calculating the loss and accuracy
+    └── cross_validation.py                 # Uses k-fold cross-validation to get average accuracy └── helpers.py                          # Contains helper functions for the train and cross_validation file such as calculating the loss and accuracy

-    └── hp_search.py                        # Uses random or grid search to find best hyperparameters

-    └── load_model.py                       # Loads a selected model
+    └── hp_search.py                        # Uses random or grid search to find best hyperparameters └── load_model.py                       # Loads a selected model
     └── qualitative_analysis.py             # Analysis between Baseline and Melody

-    └── train.py                            # Trains a given model
+    └── Tune Accuracy comparison.csv        # Accuracy comparison of the Baseline and Melody └── train.py                            # Trains a given model

 ## Running